eemilhaa/mealbase/README.md

 Mealbase is an application for generating food suggestions about the meals you eat.
 Try it on [heroku](https://tsoha-mealbase.herokuapp.com/) (but read this readme first!)

-## The idea
+## How it works
 - The user logs the meals they eat.
   - All meals are comprised of ingredients.
 For each meal, the user inputs at least the main ingredients.
     - i.e. meatballs and spaghetti -> meat, pasta.
 Chicken soup -> chicken, potatoes.
 - Based on the record of meals, mealbase tries to suggest foods that keep your menu diverse.
   - Recommendations are done based on ingredients and logging dates.
-Currently mealbase suggests ingredients based on the number of days since they have last been logged.
-The longer the time since last eaten, the higher the priority for suggesting.
+Mealbase suggests ingredients based on the number of days since they have last been logged - the longer the time since last eaten, the higher the priority for suggesting.
+  - The user can query the database for meals containing the suggested ingredients.

 ## Features
-The current status of features:
-### Core features
+All planned core features have been implemented:
 - [x] Creating user accounts
 - [x] A login / logout
+- [x] A page for logging meals
-- [x] A page for logging foods: Works, but logging meals could be separated from logging ingredients, since if a meal is already in the database, ingredients are not needed.
+- [x] A page for logging ingredients when needed
 - [x] A page for viewing the meal log
 - [x] A page for viewing logged ingredients
-- [x] A page with recommendations: Currently a fixed number of 4 ingredients is suggested, could be more dynamic
+- [x] A page with ingredient suggestions
+- [x] Links from the suggestions page to meals that contain the suggested ingredients
-- [x] Situational error messages and redirecting from errors
+- [x] Situational error messages
-- [ ] Nicer UI
+- [x] Clean UI

-### Additional features
-- [ ] Additional suggestion methods
-- [ ] A page for displaying additional statistics / redirecting to other pages with additional statistics.
-- [ ] User roles: An admin role with access to additional operations.
-> **Note** at the moment when creating an account role selection is available, but it does not do anything.
-- [ ] Blacklist: Maybe a user tries a new meal or an ingredient but doesn't like it.
-A functionality to "blacklist" it so mealbase won't recommend it anymore could be useful.
-- [ ] Recipes: Each meal could have a recipe too.
-- [ ] Shopping lists: If we have recipes, we could probably generate a shopping list from a meal suggestion.

 ## Architechture
 ```